Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 • SessionStartHour / SessionEndHour – allowed trading hours (supports wrap-over midnight).

-• BlockTradesOutsideSession – when enabled, any new trade opened outside the allowed session will be closed immediately (if symbol is in scope).
+• BlockTradesOutsideSession – when enabled, any new managed trade opened outside the allowed session can be closed immediately, and new managed pending orders can be deleted.

 5. All input parameters – explained